 Love is numbers game - the risks of optimal strategy

 Sadly, the optimal stopping strategy doesn't have a 100 percent success rate.
-As explained by the mathematician Hannah Fry, the author of The Mathematics of Love, during a Ted talk, there are some unfortunate scenarios that you may end up in.
+As explained by the mathematician Hannah Fry, the author of, during a , there are some unfortunate scenarios that you may end up in.

 Another scenario is that you start your dating life with some really terrible partners.
-If that's so, your expectation will be super low, and you'll marry the very first person that is marginally less boring than all of the previous losers you've met.
+If that's so, your expectations will be super low, and you'll marry the very first person who is marginally less boring than all of the previous losers you've met.
 And what about all these wonderful candidates waiting just around the corner?
 Such a loss...

 Finding the right partner is a little bit like Russian roulette, and even with the use of the optimal stopping theory, sometimes things can go wrong.
-Yet, keep in mind that this strategy is better then any other one you could follow.
-Ana Swason from The Washington Post explains simply, having you choose the best out of three potential partners.
+Yet, keep in mind that this strategy is better than any other one you could follow.
+Ana Swanson fromexplains simply, having you choose the best out of three potential partners.
 She showed that the probability of finding the right one is 20% higher when using the optimal stopping strategy, and it increases even more when considering more candidates!